Raj-Lab-UCSF/journalclub/README.md

 Brain Networks Lab Journal Club
 ---
+# RajLab Journal Club: Tuesdays 2-3pm

 **Guidelines:**
 - It is expected that everyone reads the article (at least skim it!) _before_ the Journal Club.
 We want to focus on the discussion, not a summary of the article.
 - Do not worry about creating a slide show.
 Instead, annotate the PDF directly and present the PDF.
 Highlight the points for discussion.
 - The paper should be of interest to at least one other person besides you.
 The #rajlab_journalclub channel is a good place to find articles.
 - Each article discussion should last about 30 minutes.
 10 minutes should be spent on summary, 20 minutes should be spent on discussion.
+- When your rotation is coming up, copy the top template line of the table below and update the cells. **Dont overwrite the template line!!!!**

 **Rotation:**
 1. Ben